marccheong/marccheong.github.io/_projects/socialimplicationssystems.md

     </div>
 </div>

-Highlights include:
+My highlights in this space include:
-New York Times interview on Facebook's 2021 Australia news block.
+* New York Times interview on Facebook's 2021 Australia news block.
-The Age interview on QR code adoption in Victoria during the Covid-19 pandemic.
+* The Age interview on QR code adoption in Victoria during the Covid-19 pandemic.
-Ticker News interview on the 'hypocrisy of social media giants' (based on this article).
+* Ticker News interview on the 'hypocrisy of social media giants'.

 <hr/>

-Other past research projects include (a) pioneering several research techniques, including Twitter-based survey and sampling, as well as natural language processing (combined with my forté of metadata analysis) to identify marketing behviours of craft beer pioneers versus their mainstream counterparts and (b) analysing the discourse on Twitter for energy policy and contemporary energy-related issues in Australia.
+Other past research projects include (a) pioneering several research techniques, including Twitter-based survey and sampling, as well as natural language processing (combined with my forté of metadata analysis) to identify marketing behviours of craft beer pioneers versus their mainstream counterparts {% cite Aleti2016-iz %} and (b) analysing the discourse on Twitter for energy policy and contemporary energy-related issues in Australia {% cite Morgan2018-gd %}.

 *Collaborators include:* Torgeir Aleti (RMIT); Sue Bedingfield (Monash); Paul Harrigan (UWA); Kerri Morgan (Deakin); Will Turner